xin-huang/dadi-cli/docs/index.md

 dadi-cli GenerateFs -h
 ```

 In this manual, we use the data from the 1000 Genomes Project and data simulated with `dadi-cli` to demonstrate how to apply `dadi-cli` in research.
-Users could also refer to [the dadi manual](https://dadi.readthedocs.io/en/latest/) for more details.
+Users could also refer to [the dadi manual](https://dadi.readthedocs.io/en/latest/) for more details on parameters in `dadi`.